dart-archive/dart-samples/README.md

 * Fork the project on GitHub.
 * Add your sample.
 * Test your sample with both Dartium and dart2js.
-* Update the README with a link to your tutorial.
+* Update the README with a link to your sample.
 * Send us a pull request.

 If you’d like to chat more about this, feel free to send us email on the